 - Physical therapy to help improve joint motion and leg strength

 Some people can live and function normally with a torn ACL.
-However, most people feel like their knee is unstable and may "give out" with activity.
-Unrepaired ACL tears can lead to further knee damage.
+However, most people feel like their knee is unstable and may "give out" with more rigorous activities.
+Most people will have the ACL reconstructed in order to return to their previous activities.
+Unrepaired ACL tears can lead to further knee damage, especially to the meniscus.

 Self-care at Home